Services for Users with Disabilities

-Adaptive Equipment at King Library
+Adaptive Technology at King Library

 This color video magnification system has a camera unit, closed circuit TV monitor, and movable tray.
 Printed material may be magnified from 3 to 50 times.
 For those who have problems reading black-on-white print, the enlarger comes with the capability of changing the background colors.